 It stands true that there is nothing more powerful than a get together of like-minded souls.
-I was honored in the past week to play host to a group of people that are indeed, very special to me.
+I was honoured in the past week to play host to a group of people that are indeed, very special to me.
 They are special to me for their friendship, and they are special to me for their talents, energy, support, and most of all their desire to do something for the greater good.

 After two years of working with the team at Not So Fast, I feel like just about the luckiest woman in the world to have come across so many wonderful people, and to have them in my life taking part in whatever form they are ready to help in.
 We are a team, and good people are worth celebrating, even if just to say thanks for being awesome.
 So we did.